warioishere/lndg-blitz/README.md

 ### Peer Alias Refresh

 Aliases for peers are periodically updated using cached node info even when the peer is disconnected.

+### Auto MaxHTLC

+Automatically adjust the `max_htlc_msat` for each channel.
+Define a percent offset relative to current outbound liquidity and optional override values:

+- **mx_liq_threshold:** When outbound liquidity falls below this sat value, the override activates.
+- **mx_liq_value:** Fixed `max_htlc_msat` (in sats) applied while below the threshold.
+- **MX-Percent:** Global percent offset when a channel has no specific percent configured.

+Once liquidity recovers above the threshold, the percent-based setting is applied again.

 ## Auto-Fees